 Random thoughts pop into my head all day long.
 My husband has learned to tolerate them and my dogs (and horse) just listen politely (I think they just like the attention).
-Occasionally I get a nice questioning head tilt out of Quigley (Pamela doesn’t do the tilt), which is one of my favorite doggie do’s ever.
+Occasionally I get a nice questioning head tilt out of Quigley (Pamela doesn’t do the tilt), which, by the way, is one of my favorite doggie do’s ever.

 This morning’s thought was related to my blood work test results - I promise this won’t be gross or too personal… you can keep reading safely.
 My doctor wrote a big “Excellent!” on the top of the printout (and I’m not embellishing here, he actually included the exclamation point).
 I was beaming with pride as I told my husband.
 If he had been right next to me, I swear he would have given me a dismissive pat on the head, but since we were both busy getting ready for work in different areas of the bedroom, my head was out of reach.
 Instead I got “Oh nice, honey”.
 Not very satisfying.